You can use the get()

-method to get an element from a Map
+method is used to retrieve an element from a Map

 const map = new Map()